Vrije Universiteit Brussel: Organisation

 The Vrije Universiteit Brussel is an independent institution.
 The members of all its governing entities are elected by the entire academic community – including faculty staff, researchers, personnel, and students.
 This system guarantees the democratic process of decision-making and the independence from state and outside organisations.
 Nevertheless, the university receives significant funding from the Flemish government, although less than other Flemish universities.
 Other important funding sources are grants for research projects (mostly from Belgian and European funding agencies), scholarships of academic members, revenues from cooperation with industry, and tuition fees to a lesser extent.

-The main organisational structure of the Vrije Universiteit Brussel is its division into faculties:
+The main organisational structure of the VUB is its division into faculties: